halp-me/slate/source/index.md

 `profile.image` is the only field that **can be deleted**.
 Set `profile.image` to null to delete the user's image.

+The tutor portion of the user's profile starts out as null (no profile).
+To **create** a tutor profile, simply supply the tutor object with *all fields*.
+Creation of the tutor object is the only time where all fields of the tutor object must be present.

 ### Body Parameters